Nyanyan/Egaroucid/docs/usage/en/index.md

 You can see this value with checking ```Umigame's value```.

 Black letters show black player's number, White letters show white player's number.
+The values are shown in the bottom-left corner.

 Umigame's values are announced here in Japanese: http://blog.livedoor.jp/umigame_oth/archives/1075469317.html